qiime2/paper2/sphinx_docs/index.rst

 5. Explore the Visualization results:

 In the first 'Overview' tab we see a summary of our sequence counts followed by a per-sample breakdown.
-If you click on the 'Interactive Quality plot' (Figure 1), you can interact with the sequence quality plot, which shows a boxplot of the quality score distribution for each position in your input sequences.
+If you click on the 'Interactive Quality plot' tab (Figure 1), you can interact with the sequence quality plot, which shows a boxplot of the quality score distribution for each position in your input sequences.
 Because it can take a while to compute these distributions from all of your